Nangere: Towns and Villages

 Other towns and villages that make up Nangere LGA include Dawasa, Tagamasa, Sabon Gari Nangere, Tikau, and Dorowa.

 Economy of Nangere

 Majority of Nangere inhabitants engage in Agricultural activities.
 A variety of crops are grown in the LGA while a number of domestic animals are reared and sold in the area.
 Trade also flourishes in Nangere LGA with the area hosting several markets where a wide variety of commodities are bought and sold.
 Other important economic activities engaged in by the people of Nangere LGA include hunting, leather works and crafts making.

+Flooding (2024–2025)

+In 2024 and 2025, Nangere Local Government Area was affected by severe flooding caused by heavy rainfall, which led to the displacement of residents and damage to homes, farmlands, and infrastructure.
+Several communities, including Garin Kolo, were impacted, with hundreds of households affected.
+The Yobe State Emergency Management Agency (SEMA) relocated displaced persons to temporary shelters, while relief materials were provided by government and humanitarian agencies such as the North East Development Commission (NEDC).
+The flooding highlighted the need for improved drainage systems and stronger flood prevention measures in the area.